Manojgupta103/Insurance/README.md

 The application provides a simple interface for users to get a quote for their insurance policy.
 Users can input their personal information, select the type of insurance they are interested in, and receive a quote in real-time.
 The application also provides a simple interface for agents to manage the insurance policies of their clients.
 Agents can view the policies of their clients, update the status of the policies, and issue new policies.

+## Project Structure
+The project is structured as follows:
+- `components`: React components used in the application
+- `containers`: Higher-order components that wrap other components
+- `models`: Data models used in the application
+- `pages`: Pages in the application
+- `services`: API services used in the application
+- `utils`: Utility functions used in the application
+- `styles`: Global styles for the application
+- `index.js`: The main entry point of the application
+- `App.js`: The main application component
+- `index.html`: The main HTML file for the application
+- `package.json`: The project's package file
+- `.env.local`: Environment variables for the application
+- `README.md`: This file
+- `CONTRIBUTING.md`: Contribution guidelines
+- `LICENSE`: The project's license file

 ## Getting Started

 First, run the development server: